Skip to content

 • Paychecks are sometimes different month to month, for example, due to changes to the appointment at the end of the term or taxes on the health insurance contribution.

 • Keep track of your payments, and ask questions when finances look different than you expected.
 Mistakes can happen.
-The accounting person for the program your GA is through is a good place to start.
+The accounting person for the program your graduate assistantship is through is a good place to start.

 • Locating your pay advice (or paystub) is necessary for residency petition and useful for personal finance.